-In March 2021, the Company entered into an underwriting agreement with Jefferies and Stifel, relating to an underwritten public offering of 5,135,135 common shares, including 810,810 common shares sold upon the full exercise of the underwriters' over-allotment option, at a public offering price of \$18.50 per common share and pre-funded warrants to purchase 1,081,081 common shares (the "Pre-Funded Warrants") at \$18.4999 per Pre-Funded Warrant (note 9c).
+In March 2021, the Company entered into an underwriting agreement with Jefferies and Stifel, relating to an underwritten public offering of 5,135,135 common shares, including 810,810 common shares sold upon the full exercise of the underwriters' over-allotment option, at a public offering price of \$18.50 per common share and pre-funded warrants to purchase 1,081,081 common shares at \$18.4999 per pre-funded warrant (note 7c), with each pre-funded warrant having an exercise price of \$0.0001.
 The public offering was completed in March 2021, and the Company received proceeds of \$107,922, net of underwriting discounts, commissions and offering expenses.